sandordargo/sandordargo.github.io/_posts/2024-7-10-cpponsea2024-trip-report.md

 On the second morning, I had two consecutive slots to deliver a half-day workshop about how to keep your binaries small.
 During the pandemic, I already delivered a half-day workshop online, but obviously, that was a vastly different experience.

-Last year, I forgot my clicker home.
+Last year, I left my clicker at home.
 This year I had it, but for some strange reason, it stopped working properly.
 So in the end, I was very static on stage, as I had to stay close to my laptop and its space button.
 Apart from that, it went quite well.

 ![Me at C++ On See - photo by C++ On Sea]({{ site.baseurl }}/assets/img/cpponsea2024-sandor.jpeg)